pomerium/documentation/content/docs/deploying/k8s/ingress.md

       - claim/groups: admin
 ```

-**Object.** Users with matching claims passed by your Identity Provider would be allowed.
+Users with matching claims passed by your Identity Provider would be allowed.

 </td></tr>
 <tr><td>